 Today, many people will turn to search engines when performing research on a product that they’re interested in.

-Statista notes that as of 2021, Google accounts for 85.86% of searches around the world.
+Statista notes that as of July 2023, Google accounts for approximately 83.5% of searches around the world.
 It’s therefore advantageous to prioritize Google and its different services when determining how to best attract more traffic to your website.

 With Google Shopping, your business can show up multiple times during a user’s search, increasing the chances that they’ll click on your listing and visit your website.